Need to talk? Call 1800 882 436.

 In the first few days after birth, it's normal to have some period-like bleeding.
 This happens as your uterus contracts back to the size it was before pregnancy.

-Bleeding immediately after birth can be fairly heavy.
+Bleeding immediately after birth can be heavy.
 It can also be bright red for the first couple of days, but gradually becomes a brownish colour before it stops after about 2 months.

 Bleeding might be heavier in the morning when you get up, after breastfeeding or after exercise.
+If you are worried, speak with your doctor or midwife.

 • blood that soaks more than one pad every 1 to 2 hours